OpenSpace/openspace.github.io/docs/builders/profile_syntax.md

  - `notLoadedInstruction` (_string_) **optional**: The Lua command that is executed when the module is not present

 ## Assets
 Used to load assets.
-Each values pecifies an OpenSpace asset which will be loaded
+Each value specifies an OpenSpace asset that will be loaded
 Type: _array of strings_

 ## Properties
 This section sets specific property values at the time the profile is loaded.
 Each entry specifies a property and the value to set it.
 Type: _object_
 Children:
- - `type` (_string_):  Denotes the Lua function that should be called to set the property, must be either `setPropertyValue` or `setPropertyValueSingle`
+ - `type` (_string_):  Denotes the Lua function that should be called to set the property.
+Must be either `setPropertyValue` or `setPropertyValueSingle`
  - `name` (_string_): The fully qualified identifier of the Property
  - `value` (_string_): The value that is to be set; this will be used as is for the Lua script, so if this is a string, it has to include escaped quote characters `\"`